 And, when I was in culinary school, I learned that fried onions are basically the easiest way to elevate a dish ASAP – it totally works.
 If I see a dish with fried onions on the menu, there is about a 99% chance I will order it.

-My favorite way to serve these onions is on top of Dr. Pepper pulled pork, reverse sear filet mignon, tri-tip sandwiches, or BBQ bacon blue cheese burgers.
+My favorite way to serve these onions is on top of Dr. Pepper pulled pork, tender reverse sear filet mignon, these garlicky tri-tip sandwiches, or my summery BBQ bacon blue cheese burgers.
 But of course, they’re a fun appetizer for dinner parties or game nights too!
 And the best part?
 We’re shallow frying the onions – absolutely no deep frying required.

 5 simple ingredients